Be Smart, Go Local.

 Apollo Automation MSR-1 Multisensor Defining Zones

-Put in words, if you set Zone 1 to 50cm, it will detect presence from 0-50cm.
+Put in simpler words, if you set Zone 1 to 50cm, it will detect presence from 0-50cm.
 Zone 2 extends from the end of Zone 1, so if you set Zone 2 to 300cm, it will detect presence at a distance from 50-300cm measured from the sensor.

 Best Presence Sensor with Multi-person Detection